Unboxing NIOD Photography Fluid 8%

 NIOD Photography Fluids

 There are 2 photography fluids by NIOD, the 8% and the 12%.
-PF8%Photography Fluid (8%) is very different to the 12% because this one gives a lovely glow because it has colour.
-You can use it alone, mixed with your moisturiser, under or mixed in with your foundation.
-From the comments on the Facebook Group, you need to find a way to use this that suits you.
-The 12% is a white/creamy colour and gives a lovely glow in photos but I prefer the 8%.
+PF8% Photography Fluid (8%) is very different to the 12% because this one is tinted and gives a wonderful glow.
+You can use it alone, mixed with your moisturiser, use it under, over or mixed with your foundation.
+From the comments on the Facebook Group, you need to find a way to use this that best suits you.
+The 12% is a white/creamy colour and gives a lovely glow in photos, but I prefer the 8%.

 - What is NIOD PF8%

 - How to use NIOD PF8%

 - NIOD PF8% conflicts

 - Photos and video of Photography Fluid 8%

 - Check here for prices in your currency

 What is NIOD PF8%